staab/bombadillo/outline.md

                   +------+--------+  +------+------+
 ```

 Adjectives are appended to the stem of the noun they modify, before the ending.
-So "thick topsoil" would be "rumuno".
+So "thick topsoil" would be "rumuno", "rum-" meaning dirt, "un" meaning "soft", and "o" being the singular masculine nominative ending.
 Adjectives can be used as substantives with no modification, taking feminine endings.
 Conjunctions are not used to link nouns, only to link clauses.
 Non-discrete nouns take plural endings, rather than singular.
 Nouns (and gerunds) can be converted into adjectives by dropping any leading consonants from the stem.

 # Appendix C - Vocabulary